 In this guide we are using Canyon Green, which has a twisted leaf shape.
-Twisted leaf tea steeps faster than tightly rolled ones, so the brewing time should be closer to 1 minute instead of 2.
-With the ratio we provided (6 grams of tea and 8oz of water), we suggest 3 steepings using the same tea leaves, though feel free adjust pending on your taste.
+Twisted leaf tea (e.g., Canyon Green or Oriental Beauty) steeps faster than rolled leaf tea (e.g., Frozen Summit) so the brewing time should be closer to 1 minute instead of 2.
+With the ratio we provided (6 grams of tea and 15 oz of water), we suggest 3 steepings using the same tea leaves, but feel free to adjust according to your preference.
 We recommend completing all your steepings within the day.

 Weigh out 6 grams of tea.

-Use hot water (195, 200 or 212 degree F) to rinse your Hario Tea Server Simply.
+Use hot water (195, 200, or 212 °F) to rinse your Hario Tea Server.
 This is the same temperature you will use to brew the tea.
-Heating your Hario Tea Server to your intended brewing temperature will allow more precise brewing temperature.
+Heating the Hario Tea Server to your intended brewing temperature will allow more precise brewing temperature.
 Please refer to individual tea pages for suggested brewing temperature by tea.

 Pour out the water.
-Add the loose leaf tea to your tea pot.
+Add the loose leaf tea to your Hario Tea Server.

-Add hot water to your tea.
-Generically, the water should be lower (~195 degrees F) for twisted tea leaves and higher (~212 degrees F) for tightly rolled tea leaves.
+Add water to your tea.
+Generally, the water should be lower (~195 °F) for twisted tea leaves and higher (~212 °F) for tightly rolled tea leaves.
 Please refer to individual tea pages for suggested brewing temperature by tea.

-Make sure the tea leaves are wet evenly, gently swirl your tea pot if necessary.
+Make sure the tea leaves are wet evenly, gently swirling your tea pot if necessary.